 Due to Samantha's background in the healthcare field, she also pursues research opportunities that focus on women's health disparities, systemic barriers in healthcare prevention programs, and using technology innovations to improve health outcomes of socioeconomically disadvantaged and vulnerable populations.

-Samantha's teaching interests are in e-social work practice, telebehavioral health services, face-to-face social work practice, social work leadership, and introduction to the field of social work.
+Samantha's teaching interests are in e-social work practice, telebehavioral health services, face-to-face social work practice, mental health and addictions, social work leadership, and introduction to the field of social work.

 Samantha's practice experience focused on the healthcare field and medical social work practices.
-She is a licensed clinical social worker in Indiana that is certified in culturally competent mental health services through Fairbanks.
+She is a licensed clinical social worker in Indiana that is certified in culturally competent mental health services through Fairbanks and certified as a clinical telemental health practitioner (CTMH).
 Her experience includes crisis intervention and trauma-informed care through her work in the emergency department of a Level I trauma center.
 Samantha has also worked as a medical social worker for the NICU, high-risk OB, and labor and delivery units at the largest health organization in Indiana.
 With women's health being of particular interest in her practice, she continued her work in healthcare as a medical social worker addressing barriers to treatment and care for socioeconomically disadvantaged and vulnerable populations seeking treatment of cancers that most commonly affect women.
 During this time, she wrote for and received grant funding to address these barriers, assisted in program development, and worked with a multidisciplinary team to address the needs of these patients.